nice-digital/frontend-testing-base/README.md

 ## What is it?

-A starter boilerplate project for writing browser-based functional tests.

-We've used a package called [WebdriverIO](http://webdriver.io/) which is a helper library for selenium written in Node.
+A starter boilerplate project for writing browser-based functional tests in [WebdriverIO V4](http://v4.webdriver.io/) which is a helper library for selenium written in Node.

 ### Features